European Christmas Markets: What to expect

 **Chimney Cake (Kürtőskalács)

-A traditional Hungarian pastry is made by wrapping dough around a spit and baking it until it turns golden.
+A traditional Hungarian pastry is made by wrapping dough around a spit and baking it until it turns a golden colour.
 It’s rolled in sugar and often cinnamon, resulting in a crispy, sweet exterior.

 **Crêpes

-Thin, French-style pancakes are often filled with sweet ingredients like Nutella, jam, sugar, and lemon.
+Thin, French-style pancakes are often filled with sweet ingredients, such as Nutella, jam, sugar, and lemon.

 **Roasted Almonds (Gebrannte Mandeln)